danmt/dynamic-component-loader/README.md

 }
 ```

-To make the styling easier I created a folder styles inside the assets folder, in which I have 2 scss files:
+To make the styling easier, I created a folder style inside the assets folder, in which I have 2 scss files:

 - \_variables.scss
 - \_mixins.scss